Pass Through Fees and Everything You Need to Know About Them

 Interchange Fees

-It's also important to note that a single interchange fee on a statement can represent many smaller costs that fall under the interchange category.
-It's not entirely wrong to think of interchange fees as similar to pass thru fees: a single charge on a statement that represents several smaller costs.
+It’s also important to note that a single interchange fee on a statement can represent many smaller costs that fall under the interchange category.
+It’s not entirely wrong to think of interchange fees as similar to pass through fees: a single charge on a statement that represents several smaller costs.

-Merchant Services Fees
+Merchant Service Provider Fees

-"Merchant services fees" is another umbrella term.
+“Merchant services fees” is another umbrella term.
 It represents a wide variety of costs charged by merchant account and service providers.
 These range from the foundational monthly or annual fee to potential payment gateway fees.
+Many payment service providers use a flat fee pricing model to simplify transaction costs for businesses.

 Merchant services fees help to compensate service providers for the support and capabilities they provide.
 However, some service providers may charge unnecessary fees or mark up legitimate fees.
 The good news is that merchant services fees are not set in stone.